DinoChiesa/devjam3-20170405/Resources/oauth2-ac/README.md

 Alternatively, you can perform all the steps the script performs, manually.

-1. Using the Apigee Administrative UI, create the cache called "cache1" in the environment in which you will deploy the proxy.
+1. If using Apigee Edge, using the Apigee Administrative UI, create the cache called "cache1" in the environment in which you will deploy the proxy.

 2. Deploy the API Proxy.
 You can use the UI, or a command-line tool.